Structure: Stadium roof

 General Contractor: Hayner Hoyt Construction

 Structural Engineer: Geiger Engineers

-The new roof is a metal-fabric hybrid, with the center being made of a PTFE membrane.
-The new roof replaces the old 220-ton air-inflated roof.
-A complex cable net supports the PTFE roof.
-Protruding from the cable net are arching steel tubes.
+The new roof is a metal-fabric hybrid, with the center being made of a semi-translucent PTFE membrane supported by a complex cable net with protruding arching steel tubes.
+The new roof replaces the prior 220-ton air-inflated roof, removing the mechanical requirements for inflation.
 The membrane rests on the arches, creating a “bubbly” visual from both outside and inside the dome.

 Installation of the new roof began when the old roof was removed in March 2020.
 The new roof was completed before the Syracuse football season-opening win over Georgia Tech on September 26, 2020.

-The $118 million dollar roof will save the university thousands of dollars in the long run.
+The PTFE membrane roof will save the university thousands in operating costs over the life of the project.
 The old roof had to maintain a consistent air pressure to prevent it from collapsing.
 Now, the roof is supported by a cable net system and the steel crown truss surrounding the roof.
 The PTFE material is semi-translucent, which allows for daylight to bring natural light to game days.
 Between the reduced electricity for lights and not having to keep the building at a high air pressure, the University of Syracuse will see a return on investment for the new roof in the long run.